SuperKmar/SBNN/README.md

   controller.set_score( nn, base_score + size_penalty)
 end

-# after scores have been set launch an evolution cycle
+# After scores have been set launch an evolution cycle

 controller.evolve

-# after multiple traning cycles and evolution cycles you may stop when the accuracy of responce is within acceptable borders get the best neural network:
+# After multiple traning cycles and evolution cycles you may stop when the accuracy of responce is within acceptable borders get the best neural network:

 nn = controller.population.reject{ |pop| pop[:score].nil? }.max_by{ |pop| pop[:score]}[:nn]

-# displaying the best neural network based on an array of test inputs (which are also arrays)
+# Displaying the best neural network based on an array of test inputs (which are also arrays)

 control_inputs.each_index do |i|
     outputs = controller.test(nn, control_inputs[i] )